rmzvr/officelite-coming-soon-site/README.md

 - [Youtube](https://www.youtube.com/user/KepowOb) - Great channel about HTML and CSS.
 - [Ninja Units](https://www.ninjaunits.com/) - A site where you can convert all possible and necessary in the creation of sites units.
-- [Free Frontend](https://freefrontend.com/css-accordions/) - interesting article about creating accordions with and without js.

 ## Author